robotlolita/tamago/docs/layers/lambda.md

 Furthermore, all data structures in Lambda Tamago are fully reflexive.
 Which means that their values may be inspected by any subprogram.
-While no data may be *modified*, this still means that in a Lambda Tamago program with mixed levels of trust, sensitive data may be leaked to untrusted sub-programs.
+While no data may be *modified*, this still means that in a Lambda Tamago program with mixed levels of trust sensitive data may be leaked to untrusted sub-programs.

 Privacy controls are introduced in Sensitive Tamago and Modular Tamago.
 They solve some privacy around sharing data among components with mixed trust levels,